ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/restrict-keyword-c99/what-is-restrict.md

         ret
 ```

 This doesn't look optimal. `scaleVectors` seems to be doing each load, multiplication, store in sequence, surely it can be further optimized?
-This is because the memory pointers are overlapping, let's try different assignments of `a` and `b` in `main()` to make them explicitly independent, perhaps the compiler can detect that and better schedule the instructions.
+This is because the memory pointers are overlapping, let's try different assignments of `a` and `b` in `main()` to make them explicitly independent, perhaps the compiler can detect that and generate faster instructions to do the same thing.

 ```
     int64_t a[] = { 1, 2, 3, 4 };